tuupola/hagl/CODING_STANDARDS.md

-# Coding style for Copepod
+# Coding style for HAGL

-This document is meant to define the coding style for Copepod, and all subprojects of Copepod.
+This document is meant to define the coding style for HAGL, and all subprojects of HAGL.
 This covers C and Assembly coding conventions, *only*.

 ## Headers